elmirasa90/AudioSummarywithLLM/README.md

 This repository includes the Code for running the audio encoder and LLMs pipeline.

 ## Prerequisites
-The prerequisites could be installed by install by running pip install -r requirements.txt
+The prerequisites could be installed by running pip install -r requirements.txt

 ## Audio-Encoder